astrada/google-drive-ocamlfuse/doc/Configuration.md

-The configuration file is saved in `~/.gdfuse/default/config` (or `~/.gdfuse/label/config` if a label was specified on the command line).
+By default the configuration file is first created in `~/.gdfuse/default/config` (or `~/.gdfuse/label/config` if a label was specified on the command line).
+If the program is launched with the `-xdgbd` flag, however, the file is instead created in `~/.config/gdfuse/default/config` or `~/.config/gdfuse/label/config`; see [Configuration path priority](#configuration-path-priority) for more details.

 The parser is very simple and only accepts lines in the form `key=value`, without spaces, comments, or anything else.

 ### Content